mcunning/ActuallyChat/README.md

 Limitations
 -----------
+-ChatBot sometimes has trouble handling the order of specific wording.

+-Example:

+My Birthday is today

+*I'd rather not talk about that.*

+Today is my birthday

+*Happy birthday!*

 -ChatBot does not know about a lot of specific topics and will therefore resort back to the randomized responses a lot.

 -Example: